 In earlier versions of Bluetooth, the greatest concern was that of the quality of sound, and whether there was any lag between the transmission and the audio.
-Since its introduction however, numerous developments have been made and a majority of headphones on the market offer high-quality audio (328kbit/s), or Bluetooth aptX.
-This puts it on level with CD quality songs.
+Since its introduction, however, numerous developments have been made and a majority of headphones on the market offering high-quality audio (328kbit/s), or Bluetooth aptX.
+This puts it on a level with CD-quality songs.
 With more advanced wireless headphones you can find even higher quality sounds.

 Remote Control and Additional Features

 Some of the more modern headphones have playback buttons, allowing you to pause, play, skip, and adjust the volume to your songs.
 If you’re using it with a phone, you can even answer and decline phone calls with a press of a button.

 Some headphones released in 2017 offer the ability to measure other data, such as your heart rate, speed, or whether you’re listening to music or around other people.

 Both the Jabra Sport Pulse Wireless Bluetooth Headset and the Bose SoundSport Pulse Wireless Headphones have a built-in heart rate monitor that even connects with a smartphone app to track and coach your training.
 Combined with waterproof material, these headphones make for excellent running or exercise companions.

 Wireless headphones will continue to grow in popularity as technology improves and becomes more efficient.
 With the announcement of Bluetooth 5, we can expect to see headphones with longer-lasting battery, further range, faster data transfer, and connectivity.